livewire-filemanager/laravel-filemanager.com/README.md

+<p align="center"><img src="https://github.com/livewire-filemanager/laravel-filemanager.com/raw/master/public/img/banner.png" alt="Livewire Filemanager"></p>

+# A Livewire filemanager for your Laravel applications

 The source code for the [Livewire Filemanager](https://livewire-filemanager.com/) website.

-<p align="center"><img src="https://github.com/livewire-filemanager/laravel-filemanager.com/raw/master/public/img/banner.png" alt="Livewire Filemanager"></p>

-# Contributing
+## Contributing

 All contributions are **welcome** and will be fully **credited**.